Purpose of Excel SUBTOTAL function

 =SUBTOTAL(5,C2:C6)

-Play with various function values in interactive Excel sheet online
+Play with various function values in an interactive Excel sheet online

-You may interact with it right here or download at your system.
+You may interact with it right here or download it on your system.
 I have used the following generic formula in B16 cell:

 =SUBTOTAL(B15,B2:B7)